 to our faith, personal

 and work issues, problems with

 Simply put, God’s power can be applied to almost any difficulty

-dilemma we may face in life ... especially if we ask for it!
+dilemma we may face in life!
 However, bear

 in mind it is much more